robinnewhouse/DHNLNtupleAnalysis/README.md

 To add a new channel, edit the corresponding config file and make a new channel that includes the cuts you wish to apply.

-For example if you edit `../data/config_mc_all.json` and add "my_new_channel", when you run `makeHistograms.py -i inputFile --config ../data/config_mc_all.json`, a new histograms file will be created called `histograms_my_new_channel.root` in the output directory.
+For example if you edit `../data/config_mc_uuu.json` and add "my_new_channel", when you run `makeHistograms.py -i inputFile --config ../data/config_mc_uuu.json`, a new histograms file will be created called `histograms_my_new_channel.root` in the output directory.
 This output file will include histograms with your new cuts.

 N.B If you wish to apply a new set of cuts that are not implemented you may wish to make a new analysis class.
-An example can be found in the comments at the end of `analysis.py`
+See Toy Analysis Class in `analysis.py` as an example.

 For a list of the currently implemented cuts see the Analysis class definition in `analysis.py`.